 Finally, I discovered SnapPass and decided it was the tool I was looking for.

-SnapPass was originally created by Owen Coutts and Ryan Park and has been maintained by Dave Dash and Pinterest.
+SnapPass was originally created by Owen Coutts and Ryan Park, and is maintained by Nicholas Charriere and Yongwen Xu from Pinterest.
 They describe it as “Snapchat for passwords”.
-It is a self-hosted Python Flask web app that uses redis as backend ephemeral storage.
-The code is easy to grok and the web app itself is relatively easy to get up and running.
+It is a self-hosted Python Flask web application that uses redis for backend ephemeral storage.
+The code is straightforward to understand, and the web application itself is relatively easy to get up and running.

-Using the web app is simple: you navigate to a secure URL, input a password into a text field, select a time-to-live, and click submit.
+Using the web application is simple: you navigate to a secure URL, input a password into a text field, select an expiration time, and click generate URL.
 You are presented with a secure, unique URL to share with your intended recipient.
 The URL can only be accessed once.
 If your intended recipient was able to view the URL and the password, you can rest assured only they saw the password.
-If your intended recipient was not able to view the URL and the password, the URL either expired based on the time-to-live you set or an unintended recipient saw the password and there is a potential leak in whatever communication platform the URL was sent over.
+If your intended recipient was not able to view the URL and the password, the URL either expired based on the expiration time you set, or an unintended recipient saw the password and there is a potential leak in whatever communication platform the URL was sent over.

 When I first wrote this post, the SnapPass GitHub repository had not been updated since November 4, 2014.
 Because of this, I maintained my own fork.

 However, as of July 18, 2016, updates to the SnapPass GitHub repository have picked up again.
 So, I have decided to work with the maintainers and contributors to incorporate the following changes on top of their repository instead of just my own:

 - UI improvements with a responsive design and mobile viewport

 - Introducing an intermediary page to fix an issue with chat clients (Facebook Messenger, Slack, iMessage, etc.) issuing a GET request and deleting the password before the end user could see it